leesangjun1903/NLP-and-Audio/LLM/readme.md

 - VOYAGER: An Open-Ended Embodied Agent with Large Language Models
 - Reflexion: Language Agents with Verbal Reinforcement Learning
 - Decomposed Prompting: A Modular Approach for Solving Complex Tasks
+- Toolformer: Language Models Can Teach Themselves to Use Tools